 The Edinburgh Bowling League was Established in 1996.
 Formed by the merging of three leagues.
 They now have 41 clubs.

-Above: The Queensberry Championship Trophy presented by Honorary President Alan Hartman, on the 125th anniversary
+Above: The Queensberry Championship Trophy presented by Honorary President Alan Hartman, to celebrate their 125th anniversary in 2005.

 Above: The warrant card for Edinburgh's most famous policeman D.I John Rebus.
-Given to the author Ian Rankin by the Police.
+Given to the author Ian Rankin by the now defunkt Lothian and Borders Police.